Different Cloud Environments: Which is Best For You?

 Companies across all industries and of all sizes are looking to migrate to the cloud.
-If you’re exploring the right cloud options for your organization, this infographic provides a high-level overview of the six basic choices for cloud environments, and the main advantages and disadvantages of each.
+If you are exploring the right cloud options for your organization, this guide provides a high-level overview of six basic choices for cloud environments and the main advantages and disadvantages of each.

 As you will see, there is no one-size-fits-all cloud solution.
 Depending on your needs, one type of environment may be more beneficial than another.